 Don't let the Levante wind leave you without plans in Tarifa!

 - How can I get to Tarifa?
 You can reach Tarifa by car, bus or ferry from Algeciras.
 There is also an airport in Malaga, which is about two hours' drive from Tarifa.

 - Is it safe to practice water sports in Tarifa?
-Yes, Tarifa is considered one of the best places in the world to practice water sports and has the necessary safety measures in place.
+Yes, Tarifa is considered one of the best places in the world for water sports and has the necessary safety measures in place.

 - When is the best time to visit Tarifa?
 The best time to visit Tarifa is during the spring and summer months, when temperatures are warmer and there is less wind.

-- Is it necessary to book water sports classes in advance?
-It is recommended to do so to ensure you have a place in the class, especially during the peak months.
+- Is it necessary to book water sports lessons in advance?
+It is recommended that you do this to ensure you have a place in the class, especially during the peak months.